 Of all the DIY projects you complete for your home, remodeling a room is the most rewarding.
 All the while you’re working

-When it comes to inspiring design, drywall will leave you high and dry, while suspended ceiling options offer unique sizes

-and styles, like beautiful
+When it comes to inspiring design, drywall will leave you high and dry.
+But drop ceilings offer unique styles, like beautiful

-coffered ceilings and classic tin looks that can add flair, dimension and warmth to your space.
-Suspended ceiling tiles also come
+coffered ceilings and classic tin looks that can add flair, texture, and warmth to your space.
+Drop ceiling tiles also come

-in paintable white so you can color coordinate the tiles with your walls and floors.
+in paintable white, so you can color- coordinate the tiles with your walls and floors.